biancabuzea200/FundRaiserTutorial/README.md

 ## Create a 'FundRaiser' Contract
-In this workshop, we will create our FundRaiser contract that will help us collect funds denominated in USD up to a goal amount.
+In this workshop, we will create our FundRaiser contract that will help us collect funds in ETH up to a goal amount denominated in ETH.

 # How to Run it?
 ```